American Standard Logo

 American Standard Logo 1984

-The redesign of 1984 brought something unusual to the logo, namely an italic blue font with which the company tried to evoke positive emotions in potential customers.
+The redesign of 1984 introduced an unusual element to the logo: an italic blue font, which the company used to evoke positive emotions among potential customers.
 Also, the serifs and emblem were removed.
 The inscription looked modern and stylish.
-Visually, it was similar to the painting of a person, which made the logo more approachable to ordinary people.
-Perhaps these changes were made to demonstrate the high quality of products handmade by each product.
+Visually, it resembled a portrait, making the logo more approachable to ordinary people.
+Perhaps these changes were made to demonstrate the high quality of each product.

 2013 – today